-The Premacy Hydrogen RE Hybrid featured this bioplastics in the vehicle’s instrument panel and other interior fittings.
+The Premacy Hydrogen RE Hybrid featured these bioplastics in the vehicle’s instrument panel and other interior fittings.
 A dual-fuel rotary engine and an electric hybrid system are combined in the Premacy Hydrogen RE hybrid developed by Mazda.

-Less CO2 Emitted, Less Energy Consumed and less Material Used
+Less CO2 Emitted, Less Energy Consumed, and less Material Used

 How long is the decomposition of bioplastics?